Board of Trustees

 Trustee since 2019

-Debra Foran is Assistant Professor in the Department of Archaeology and Heritage Studies and the Medievalism and Medieval Studies Program at Wilfrid Laurier University (WLU) in Canada.
-She holds an M.A. and Ph.D. in ancient studies from the Department of Near and Middle Eastern Civilizations at the University of Toronto and a BA in Near Eastern archaeology from WLU.
-Her current research focuses on the relationship between ritual, landscape, and economy during the Classical and Medieval periods in central Transjordan.
-She is the Director of the Khirbat al-Mukhayyat and Tall Madaba Archaeological Projects and regularly leads undergraduate field schools in conjunction with these projects.
+Debra Foran is assistant professor in the Department of Archaeology and Heritage Studies and the Medievalism and Medieval Studies Program at Wilfrid Laurier University (WLU) in Canada.
+She holds an MA and PhD in ancient studies from the Department of Near and Middle Eastern Civilizations at the University of Toronto and a BA in Near Eastern archaeology from WLU.
+Her current research focuses on the relationship between ritual, landscape, and economy during the classical and medieval periods in central Transjordan.
+She is the director of the Khirbat al-Mukhayyat and Tall Madaba Archaeological Projects and regularly leads undergraduate field schools in conjunction with them.
 Dr. Foran has over 25 years of archaeological experience in Jordan.

 H.E.
 Mr. Claus Gielisch